WangXuan95/Image-Compression-Benchmark/README_Gray8dataset.md

-# Run Gray 8-bit benchmark
+# Get Gray 8-bit dataset

 The gray 8-bit image benchmark data set has 62 images totaling 751 MB, which is as same as the 62 images in <a href="http://qlic.altervista.org/">RGB 24-bit  LPCB</a>, but has converted to gray 8-bit.